 NDRI, which was formed in 1986, plays a key role in national harm prevention strategies through research designed to establish the preventive potential of legislative, economic, regulatory and educational interventions.

-NDRI is located at Curtin University's Health Research Campus in the western Perth suburb of Shenton Park and receives core funding from the Australian Government Department of Health and Ageing.
+NDRI is located in Technology Park, next to Curtin University's main campus in the southern Perth suburb of Bentley and receives core funding from the Australian Government Department of Health and Ageing.

 Personal stories of addiction.

 News from the AOD sector.